COVESA/dlt-daemon/doc/dlt_design_specification.md

 #### Initialization
 During initialization of the DLT daemon, the following steps occur:

-- Option handling
+- Option handling.
+- Option file parsed.
+The most important configuration files is dlt.conf
 - Initialization of logging facility for the DLT daemon application.
 The DLT daemon application by itself prints to screen, if not in daemon mode.
 In daemon mode, it uses the syslog daemon for log messages of the DLT daemon application.
 - Then the daemon enters initialization phase 1:
   - Enter daemon mode, if started as daemon
-  - Initialize output of messages to local file
+  - Initialize output of messages to the local file
   - Parse filter file, if specified; then set filters for file storage
   - Setup signal handler
   - Open DLT output file, if specified